liamc1994/docs/docs/control-Player.md

 ---
 Player is a HTML5 player widget designed to be responsive and modern.
 Player works on all modern browsers including mobile phones.
 Player also supports real time song info and album art out-of-the-box.
 You can enable yours for free in Control.
-[block:callout]
-{
-  "type": "info",
-  "body": "Player is only available for paid plans.
-Additionally, it is deeply tied to our system and cannot be used with other servers."
+> Player is only available for paid plans.
+Additionally, it is deeply tied to our system and cannot be used with other servers.
-}
-[/block]

 ## Sizes